TorBox v.0.3.2 released — all about user wishes

 Conclusion

-We stick to the general statement that simple, low-powered USB WiFi adapters lead to fewer problems.
-This is not only true for power supply, if not used the official power supply for the Raspberry Pi, but especially when searching and installing the necessary network drivers.
-However, the test also showed that the firmware updates in late autumn 2019 obviously solved many of the electrical supply problems that made the use of more complex USB WiFi adapters virtually impossible.
-In this sense, the good test results of the TP-Link Archer T4U AC1300 surprised us positively.
-The purchase of this adapter could be worthwhile not only concerning the availability of the 5 GHz networks but especially also regarding higher throughput due to the multi-user MIMO technology.
-The TP-Link Archer T2U AC600 also ran very reliably and impressed with its stability.
+In general, simple, low-powered USB WiFi adapters lead to fewer problems.
+5 GHz WiFi USB adapters don’t work “out of the box” with a Raspberry Pi.
+Searching and installing the necessary network drivers can be challenging.
+Unfortunately, nano-sized adapters don’t deliver what they promise – it is more or less throwing money out of the window.
+In contrast, the excellent test results of the TP-Link Archer T4U AC1300 surprised us positively.
+The purchase of this adapter could be worthwhile because of the availability of the 5 GHz networks and because of the higher throughput due to the multi-user MIMO technology.
+The TP-Link Archer T2U AC600 also ran reliably, impressed with its stability.
 Although it opens up the world of 5 GHz networks, higher throughput rates are not to be expected with this adapter.
 In contrast, the Netgear AC1200 left somewhat mixed feelings.
 It also allows docking to 5 GHz networks without providing higher throughput rates.
-However, in daily use, this adapter makes a much less stable impression.
-Regularly after a few hours, it loses its connection to the network, which in our opinion, is not acceptable.
-Probably the biggest problem of all these more complex adapters is that they are not supported out of the box by the Raspberry Pi OS.
+However, this adapter makes a much less stable impression in daily use.
+Regularly, after a few hours, it loses its connection to the network, which is unacceptable.
+The biggest problem with all these more complex adapters is that they are not supported out of the box by the Raspberry Pi OS.

 The Raspberry Pi 4 and the trouble with its USB-C connector